The green guide to visiting Helsinki

 Explore a neighbourhood

-Caressing the north western shores of Helsinki’s city centre, Töölö is green both in sensibility and appearance, from its world-famous architecture to its sporting shoreline and independent cafes.
-Begin your outing as the sun crests the spruce curvature of Oodi library - a space founded on environmental as much as community principles.
-(Case in point: the library’s ‘Urban Workshop’ of rentable services, from sewing machines to 3D printers).
+On the western side of the peninsula, and just outside Helsinki’s city centre, Toolo is green both in sensibility and appearance, from its world-famous architecture to its sporting shoreline and independent cafes.
+Begin your outing as the sun crests the spruce curvature of Oodi library – a space founded on environmental as much as community principles (a case in point being the library’s “Urban Workshop” of rentable services, from sewing machines to 3D printers).

-Past the cyclists and rushes encircling Töölönlahti Bay, continue north to the lush rose gardens and greenhouses of the Winter Garden in Eläintarha Park - as much a haven for succulents as shelter for visitors from the Nordic climate.
+Past the cyclists and rushes encircling Toolonlahti Bay, continue north to the lush rose gardens and greenhouses of the Winter Garden in Elaintarha Park – as much a haven for succulents as shelter for visitors seeking refuge from the Nordic climate.

-Proceed to the top of Mäntymäki hill for the best views of the iconic Helsinki Olympic stadium, before looping back into Etu-Töölö (meaning, ‘Inner Töölö’), with a coffee stop at Latin-Nordic roastery Cafetoria, dedicated to equitable partnerships with their organic small-scale suppliers.
-Lunch can be gathered from the bountiful counter at Töölö Village Shop, or from Cafe Regatta - also the launch pad for a kayak trip on Taka-Töölö’s western shore, or a swim on Hietaranta Beach.
+Proceed to the top of Mantymaki hill for the best views of the iconic Helsinki Olympic stadium, before looping back into Etu-Toolo (meaning “Inner Toolo”), with a coffee stop at Latin-Nordic roastery Cafetoria, dedicated to equitable partnerships with its organic small-scale suppliers.
+Lunch can be gathered from the bountiful counter at Toolo Village Shop, or from Cafe Regatta – also the launch pad for a kayak trip on Taka-Toolo’s western shore, or a swim on Hietaranta beach.

-Wind up the day with a rummage at class-above-the-rest secondhand troves Relove Lifestyle or Arkadia International Bookshop, before settling into the tranquil garden of Korjaamo Culture Factory.
-One of the Nordic’s most expansive cultural centres, Korjaamo is lauded as much for its summer BBQ nights as much as its diverse, topical programme: none more so than the IHME Contemporary Art Festival, promoting environmental education through art commissioning.
+Wind up the day with a rummage at class-above-the-rest second-hand troves Relove Lifestyle and Arkadia International Bookshop, before settling into the tranquil garden of Korjaamo Culture Factory.
+One of the country’s most expansive cultural centres, Korjaamo is lauded as much for its summer barbecue nights as its diverse, topical programme: none more so than the IHME Contemporary Art Festival, which promotes environmental education through art commissioning.

 Sauna

-Deserving of a category all of its own, the tradition of public sauna is one that completes a visit to the city, and is quickly on the rise again - with a coterie of new spaces.
-Architect-artist duo Tuomas Toivonen and Nene Tsuboi´s ecologically-designed Kulttuurisauna quickly became a local favourite when it opened in 2017, with operatic chants serenading the sunrise-facing sauna rooms, as a simple Japanese-Finnish menu is served.
+Deserving of a category all of its own, the tradition of public sauna is one that completes a visit to the city, and is rapidly on the rise again, with a coterie of new spaces.
+Architect-artist duo Tuomas Toivonen and Nene Tsuboi’s ecologically designed Kulttuurisauna quickly became a local favourite when it opened in 2017, with operatic chants serenading those in the sunrise-facing sauna rooms, while a simple Japanese-Finnish menu is served.

-At the southern tip of the city, the striking geometry of Löyly combines classic Finnish smoke sauna with two wood-heated saunas, while their expansive rooftop terrace descends into the sea - for the obligatory sauna-to-sea ritual.
+At the southern tip of the city, the striking geometry of Loyly combines a classic Finnish smoke sauna with two wood-heated saunas, while their expansive rooftop terrace descends into the sea – for the obligatory sauna-to-sea ritual.

-And to soak up the city’s unique archipelago setting, hop across to jewel-sized Lonna island, only 10 minutes by boat from Helsinki Market harbour.
-With views over the Baltic Sea, an elegant wood-fueled sauna and deckchaired terrace awaits - primed for sipping classic cans of Finnish lonkero, a refreshing gin-grapefruit mix.
-While on the island, don’t miss Lonna’s restaurant, especially their in-house ‘archipelago’ bread (Saaristolaisleipä): an irresistible rye-molasses loaf, paired with smoked fish.
+And to soak up the city’s unique archipelago setting, hop across to jewel-sized Lonna island, only 10 minutes by boat from Helsinki’s harbour market.
+With views over the Baltic Sea, an elegant wood-fuelled sauna and deckchaired terrace awaits – primed for sipping cans of classic Finnish lonkero, a refreshing gin-grapefruit mix.
+While on the island, don’t miss Lonna’s restaurant, especially its in-house “archipelago” bread (Saaristolaisleipa), an irresistible rye-molasses loaf, paired with smoked fish.

 Shop

-Between the boutiques of the Design District, second-hand fashion stores of Kallio, or the myriad stalls of Hietalahti Flea Market (known among locals as Hietsu), the city brims with responsible shopping options.
+Between the boutiques of the Design District, the second-hand fashion stores of Kallio, and the myriad stalls of Hietalahti flea market (known among locals as Hietsu), the city brims with responsible shopping options.

-Glasshouse Helsinki assembles its ambitious art, fashion and lifestyle concept in a former historic department store - with a changing contemporary exhibitions programme, vibrant independent magazine stacks and ethical brand collaborations, all curated with sustainability in mind.
+Glasshouse Helsinki assembles its ambitious art, fashion and lifestyle concept in a former historic department store, with a changing programme of contemporary exhibitions, vibrant independent magazine stacks, and ethical brand collaborations, all curated with sustainability in mind.

-For foodie souvenirs, beeline to Anton&Anton deli for its handpicked selection of organic, local produce.
-Or, for the best of the museum’s shops, carve out time after a prescribed visit to the spectacular Amos Rex for inspiration from new arts titles, hand-cast coconut candles, or irresistible patchwork clothing from Jouten clothing - made of 100 per cent recycled textiles, such as repurposed hotel towels and bed linen.
+For foodie souvenirs, make a beeline to Anton&Anton deli for its hand-picked selection of organic, local produce.
+Or, for the best of the museum’s shops, carve out time after a prescribed visit to the spectacular Amos Rex for inspiration from new arts titles, hand-cast coconut candles, or irresistible patchwork items from Jouten clothing, made from 100 per cent recycled textiles, such as repurposed hotel towels and bed linen.

 Travel essentials